HazeStudioFR/NotebookLM-Flashcards/README.md

 # NotebookLM Flashcard Downloader

 Hello, below you will find my script to extract NoteBookLM's flashcards.
 This code will print the flashcards into the browser's console.
 You will have to copy & paste it into a text document.
 Please follow the instructions!

 Happy studying!
+## !!
+As of November 2025, NotebookLM now includes a download button for flash cards in a .csv format !!

 ## Instructions
 1. Press the ">" next to view code below the instructions